Intelligent search and discovery tools deliver critical insight in the digital workplace.

 Search and discovery is one of the most essential components of every digital workplace.
 The future of your business depends on this critical capability.
 Measure the effectiveness of your search and data discovery tools and processes:

 Innovation is not just for start-ups or industry disruptors.
 It’s the lifeblood of effective business strategy.
 Searching and discovering data should be so impactful that it changes the way you do business.

 How much time do users spend searching for information?
 Do they have multiple options for intelligent search like voice and integrations with the applications they use every day?

 Improve business outcomes

 What critical business outcomes do you attribute to the effectiveness of search and discovery?

 The true value of discovering information is in the insight it provides.
-Think about search and discovery as an “insight engine” for a constantly evolving vehicle.
+So think about search and discovery as an “insight engine” for a constantly evolving vehicle.
 While specific products and solutions will be implemented, the human factor will have constantly changing needs.